saadmk11/changelog-ci/README.md

 If it is set to ``true`` then Changelog CI will comment on the release pull request.
 This requires ``GITHUB_TOKEN`` to be added to the workflow.
 * **pull_request_title_regex:** If the pull request title matches with this ``regex`` Changelog CI will generate changelog for it.
 Otherwise it will skip changelog generation.
+If not provided defaults to ``^(?i:release)`` (title must start with the word "release" (case insensitive)).
-* **version_regex:** This ``regex`` tries to find the version number from pull request title. if not provided defaults to [``SemVer``](https://regex101.com/r/Ly7O1x/3/) pattern.
+* **version_regex:** This ``regex`` tries to find the version number from pull request title. in case of no match changelog generation will be skipped. if not provided defaults to [``SemVer``](https://regex101.com/r/Ly7O1x/3/) pattern.
 * **group_config:** By adding this you can group changelog items by your repository labels with custom titles.
 ```